Hungary–India relations: Cultural relations

 ICCR has been deputing a Visiting Professor of Hindi to the Department under the bilateral Cultural Exchange Program between India and Hungary, since 1992.
 Hungarians have shown considerable interest in Indian dances, music, yoga and meditations.
 There are more than 200 yoga centres and about 6 schools of Indian dances and music in Hungary.
 Indian cultural troupes visit Hungary from time to time.
 Prime Minister Manmohan Singh, in a speech, said that relations between the two countries have remained on a "steady course" over the years and both the countries would be each other's bridge to Europe and Asia.
-An interview-based video series created by the Embassy of India to bring out salient aspects of India Hungary bilateral relations was launched by Speaker of Hungarian National Assembly Mr. László Kövér and Ambassador of India on 18 November, 2020, the day of establishment of diplomatic relations between India and Hungary.
+An interview-based video series created by the Embassy of India to bring out salient aspects of India Hungary bilateral relations was launched by Speaker of Hungarian National Assembly Mr. László Kövér and Ambassador of India Kumar Tuhin on 18 November, 2020, the day of establishment of diplomatic relations between India and Hungary.